 The La Vida Spa and Fitness Center is located in the Casitas section of the resort.
 I’m not familiar with the spa or salon services here.

-Here is a list of all the spa services provided at the Disney World resorts.
+Here is a list of all the spa services provided at the La Vida Health Club.

 Moving on, I’ve worked out here and can assure you it’s fully adequate.
 As you can see they have plenty of equipment.